chalatz/excursions/pages/tours/wine-tours.md

 ### CAVA STAFYLOS

 Once we arrive at Embona village we visit the **Cava Stafylos**, here you can taste some of the best local wines and liqueurs made by Logothetis family, Giannis and Andonis (Father and Son).
-Their winery is only three years old, but the family's experience with the vineyards began about three generations ago and they still make their own wines to these days.
+Their winery is only five years old, but the family's experience with the vineyards began about three generations ago and they still make their own wines to these days.
 Their goal is to produce high quality wines in affordable prices.
 You can also taste Olive Oil, Honey and Spices.
 (Stop Visit Taste Photos)

 {% include partials/content-gallery.html the_gallery= page.itinerary.galleries.stafylos %}